The Securities Litigation Review: France

 The dissemination of false or misleading information may also be attributable to persons other than the issuer or its officers, either because those persons were involved in, and have contributed to, the dissemination of false or misleading information by an issuer (such as auditors) or because they acted independently (analysts, journalists, bloggers or any other person).
 Investors in the affected securities and the issuer may seek to be indemnified by those persons.

-There is still no class action available with respect to market abuse cases41 despite longstanding lobbying to this effect, including by the AMF itself.42 A projected European directive enabling investors to initiate a class action in financial matters is currently being discussed but, at this stage, it only covers specific financial European regulations (such as the Prospectus Regulation), not market abuse infringements,43 which legal scholars have criticized.44 Therefore, shareholders must act individually, either alone or along with other investors.
-However, the Financial and Monetary Code45 allows certain associations to claim damages for a market abuse infringement on behalf of the investors by whom they have been appointed for that purpose.
-These associations may not advertise, in any manner, their action and solicit additional mandates, unless authorised to do so by a judicial order.46 In addition, when several shareholders of a corporation act against its officers or directors, they are entitled to appoint one of them to act on their behalf.47
+There is still no class action available with respect to market abuse cases44 despite longstanding lobbying to this effect, including by the AMF itself.45 A European directive enabling investors to initiate a class action in financial matters was recently adopted on 25 November 2020, but only covers specific financial European regulations (such as the Prospectus Regulation), not market abuse infringements,46 which legal scholars have criticized.47 Therefore, shareholders must act individually, either alone or along with other investors.
+However, the Financial and Monetary Code48 allows certain associations to claim damages for a market abuse infringement on behalf of the investors by whom they have been appointed for that purpose.
+These associations may not advertise, in any manner, their action and solicit additional mandates, unless authorised to do so by a judicial order.49 In addition, when several shareholders of a corporation act against its officers or directors, they are entitled to appoint one of them to act on their behalf.50

 The court will vary in nature and location; commercial or civil courts may have jurisdiction.
 In addition, the plaintiff may file its claim either before the courts situated where the defendant is domiciled (or has its headquarters), where the infringement took place or where the loss was incurred.